The Skilled Immigration Act of Germany has marked its first anniversary, on the

 Skilled workers are eligible to practice an occupation with relevant qualifications.
 Those who have academic qualifications are eligible to work in other disciplines within the context of their capability.

-If a qualified person receives a job offer, he / she can apply for a work-and-residence permit visa specifically designed for skilled workers under the Skilled Immigration Act.
+If a qualified person receives a job offer from a registered German employer, he / she can apply for a work-and-residence permit visa specifically designed for skilled workers under the Skilled Immigration Act.

 The applicant will be required to provide evidence for his communication skills that meets the level set by the employer.